jedwards27/Gaggle/README.md

 ### Agent

 - `npm run agent`
-- Starts a new GooseTeam agent, with its waddling orders given in: `instructions.md`
+- Starts a new GooseTeam agent, with its waddling orders given in: `goose-team_instructions.md`
 - First agent will assume Project Coordinator Role
-- NOTE: It's best to connect to the server with the Inspector BEFORE launching the first agent
+- **NOTE:** It's best to connect to the server with the Inspector BEFORE launching the first agent
   - Send a message from "Human" telling it what you'd like the team to accomplish

+### Agent Test

+- `npm run agent:test`
+- Starts a new GooseTeam agent, with its waddling orders given in: `goose-team_wait_test.md`
+- This will test the configured model's ability to stay in the loop, checking messages periodically.
+- If it ends with an error saying "outgoing message queue empty" then it is not a good tool use model and therefore a poor candidate for use with GooseTeam.
+- **NOTE:** Make sure to have the MCP Proxy running first.

 ### Format